putyourlightson/craft-plugin-documentation-outline/README.md

 ## Settings

 > Explain what each of the plugin settings does.
+Embed a screenshot beneath the text if appropriate.

 #### Enable Reporting